Croatia 2-Week Itinerary JetSettingFools.com

 Sunset from Buza Bar in Dubrovnik, Croatia

-The Dubrovnik Old Town is a magical place to stay…just be aware that you will have a lot of company in the height of the summer.
-A top choice for Old Town Dubrovnik accommodations is The Pucic Palace, which is both elegant and historic.
-Read the reviews!
+The Dubrovnik Old Town is a magical place to stay.
+Just be aware that you will have a lot of company in the height of the summer.

-That said, there are alternatives to staying in the old city center, which could be better (and definitely less expensive) options.
-To the east of the walled city, luxury hotels are located on the coastline along with numerous holiday apartments just across the street.
-We like staying in this area because it is just a short walk to the Old Town and has easy access to the best Dubrovnik Beaches.
+To the east of the walled city, numerous holiday apartments are perched above the coastline.
+We like staying in this area because it has easy access to the best Dubrovnik Beaches.

 Read our complete guide of What To Do in Dubrovnik!